-This is just a quick little note, just because I have been busy preparing for the next chapter of my life, but also because I really must share this little cake with you.
-Its so good that I just think it might turn into my ‘go-to’ cake.
+This is just a quick little note, because I have been busy preparing for the next chapter of my life, but also because I really must share this little cake with you.
+Its good enough to become my ‘go-to’ cake.
 Simple, flavorful, quick, and it keeps really well.
-It’s even a bit healthy because it has whole wheat flour and honey.
+It might even be a bit healthy because it has whole wheat flour and honey.
+Or so I’ll tell myself next time I make and eat half of it.

 This cake is similar to the Miette honey tea cake, but its more substantial.
 The butter and cream keep it luscious, and there’s a lovely nutty element from the whole wheat.
 There’s only 1/3 the amount of sugar that the Miette recipe calls for, and it bakes up nicely – gorgeously actually, all fluffy.
 It would go well with almost any fruit, jam, or compote, and toasted leftover slices would make a lovely breakfast.